Green-Software-Foundation/green-software-principles/Principles/carbon-intensity.md

 ### Marginal Carbon Intensity

-If you choose to consume more energy, that energy comes from a marginal power plant.
+If you were to turn on a light right now, or run an intensive piece of software, a specific power plant with additional or "marginal" capacity would have to output more energy to support you.
+So **marginal carbon intensity** is the carbon intensity of the particular power plant that ramps up to meet your needs.

 A marginal power plant is dispatchable; it can control the energy it outputs.
 Renewable plants cannot control the sun or the wind, so marginal power plants are often powered by fossil fuels.

-We have the average carbon intensity of all the energy in the grid at any moment.
-Marginal carbon intensity is the carbon intensity of the power plant that would have to ramp up to meet any new demand.
-If you were to turn on a light right now, a specific power plant would have to output more energy.
-So **marginal carbon intensity** is the carbon intensity of that particular power plant.

 Fossil-fueled power plants rarely scale down to 0.
 They have a minimum functioning threshold, and some don't scale at all; they are considered consistent always-on baseload.
 Because of this, we can sometimes reach the perverse scenario where we curtail (throw away) renewable energy while still consuming energy from fossil fuel power plants.